Hongqi (marque): Overseas

 Hongqi has had a presence in Dubai since December 2018, with 20 vehicles of the H5 and H7 models sold for use in the 2019 NEXT summit.

 On December 30, 2020, Hongqi exported 400 H9 and H5 sedans, HS7 and HS5 SUVs to Jeddah in Saudi Arabia.

 In September 2021, Hongqi has launched in Norway.

 On February 1, 2022, Hongqi launched in Vietnam with the E-HS9 and H9 being the first vehicle to be sold.
 Hongqi has a presence in Israel as of April 6, 2022 with the launch of the Hongqi E-HS9 under the Samelet Group.

 In December 2022, Hongqi launched in Denmark with the E-HS9.

 In January 2023, Hongqi launched in Sweden with the E-HS9.
 Due to poor sales, the model received a significant price cut (300,000 SEK or appx 30,000 USD) half a year later.

+On 12 August 2026, Hongqi launched in Indonesia with the E-HS9.

 In popular culture

 A 1978 Hongqi CA770 was featured in a 2017 episode of Jay Leno's Garage.

 The Hongqi L5 was reviewed by Jeremy Clarkson in a 2019 film for The Grand Tour taking place in China.
-Armed with western luxury cars, Clarkson and the other presenters sought to prove that Anglo luxury cars are inferior through a series of performance challenges.
+Armed with Western luxury cars, Clarkson and the other presenters sought to prove that Anglo luxury cars are inferior through a series of performance challenges.

 Honqgi E-HS9 was widely reviewed by European and American motor publications, for example AutoWeek, Autocar, InsideEVs, Motor Norge, Norsk elbilforening, Bil Magasinet, SvD, DagensPS, Teknikens Värld.